Frank Ellis’ profile

 - Look Back in Anger, Salisbury Playhouse, Salisbury Playhouse, 21st October – 8th November 1969

-- Narrow Road To the Deep North, Library Theatre, Manchester, Library Theatre Co., October – 1st November 1969
+- Narrow Road to the Deep North, Library Theatre, Manchester, Library Theatre Co., October – 1st November 1969

 - Relatively Speaking, Salisbury Playhouse, Salisbury Playhouse, 30th July – 17th August 1968